 Ayurvedic Medicine for Oily Skin

-The factors that create oily skin are physiological and environmental.
-Most Kapha dominant individuals have oily skin because they are more inclined to produce excess sebum and retain moisture.
-That said, a diet and lifestyle that's high in Kapha will make oiliness worse.
-This includes eating a diet rich in fatty, greasy, and heavy foods and desserts, not exercising enough, and sleeping too much.
 However, oily skin is not all bad!
 Kapha people can actually benefit from their oily disposition.
-That's because most Kapha individuals will be less likely to wrinkle later in life because of the extra oils.
+That's because most Kapha individuals will be less likely to wrinkle later in life than people with dry skin because of the extra oils.
 They also contain a healthy amount of Ojas, which is the subtle energy responsible for strength, health, and vitality.
 But for those with oily skin problems, it's recommended that you start to embrace a Kapha diet and routine.

 Balance Kapha from the Inside

 Balancing oily skin requires adjusting your diet and lifestyle to balance Kapha.
+Kapha is aggravated by sweet, salty, heavy, and sour foods, so try and lighten the load, avoid these tastes, and incorporate more kapha-pacifying tastes.

-Eat a Kapha diet
+Eat a Kapha Diet

 Take Chyawanprash